canonical/sphinx-filtered-toctree/CONTRIBUTING.md

 All nontrivial code changes should be accompanied by a reasonable set of tests.

-sphinx-ext-template's test suite includes both unit and integration tests.
+filtered-toctree's test suite includes both unit and integration tests.
 If you're not sure which tests you should add, go with your best judgement – additional tests can be added during the review process.